Land & Property

 Exmoor Associates has been set up to acquire trackbed and property along the route of the former Lynton & Barnstaple Railway, so as to allow for future reinstatement.
-The route of the railway is 19 miles long, and currently comprises of a patchwork of different land owners.
+The route of the railway is 19 miles long, and currently comprises a patchwork of different landowners.

-A short section of the railway has already been opened on Exmoor.
+A short section of the railway has already been opened at Woody Bay.

 Snapper

-Our most recent acquisition, Snapper, is now our flagship site.
+One of our more well known acquisitions, Snapper, is now our flagship site.
 This section includes the original railway halt serving the adjacent hamlet, complete with the waiting shelter and platform.
-There is 12 acres of land, including over a third of a mile of trackbed and river frontage.
-Over the winter 2010/11, volunteers helped clear the station site and restore the waiting shelter roof.
+There’s over a third of a mile of trackbed and river frontage.
+Over the last few years, volunteers have been gradually clearing the trackbed and station site and restoring them to their appearance when the railway closed.

 Collard Bridge